HyperTars/Greloupis/backend/readme.md

         ```

 ### Dockerize
 - This section is for you to dockerize manually.
-Normally, Travis-CI will do the dockerize job once master branch is updated.
+Normally, GitHub Action will do the dockerize job once master branch is updated.
 - Before dockerize, make sure you've set up [environment variable](../documents/env.sh)
     - PROFILE (you can also change it in [makefile](makefile))
     - BACKEND_BUILD